eddiedunnteaching/cit225/SystemAdministration.md

 Your task is to use this USB stick and install `debian` 11.

-Remember that you can get into the UEFI/BIOS on the Dell laptops by strategically hitting `F12` very shortly after you see teh Dell logo appear.
+Remember that you can get into the UEFI/BIOS on the Dell laptops by strategically hitting `F12` very shortly after you see the Dell logo appear.

+When you get to the end of the installer uncheck the two Desktop options at the top and make sure teh `OpenSSH Server` is checked to complete the installation.